Pasta e Broccoli – Nonna’s Creamy Italian Broccoli Pasta

 What is Pecorino Romano Cheese?

 True Pecorino Romano is a hard, salty Italian cheese made from sheep’s milk.
 It is often used for grating on pasta or other dishes.
 It was originally produced in the Lazio region of Italy, which is where Rome is located.
-Because the cheese is made of sheep’s milk many people find it easier to digest then cheese made of cow’s milk.
+Because the cheese is made of sheep’s milk, many people find it easier to digest than cheese made of cow’s milk.

-A white bowl with pasta tossed in a broccoli sauce.
+A white bowl of linguine with a broccoli sauce.

 Pasta with broccoli is so wonderfully rich and creamy that you won't believe that you are eating broccoli.
 This is a family favorite!